symfony/symfony-docs/service_container.rst

 .. note::

     Wait, does this mean that *every* class in ``src/`` is registered as a service?
-Even model or entity classes?
+Even model classes?
 Actually, no. As long as you have ``public: false`` under your ``_defaults`` key (or you can add it under the specific import), all the imported services are *private*.
 Thanks to this, all classes in ``src/`` that are *not* explicitly used as services are automatically removed from the final container.
-In reality, the import simply means that all classes are "available to be *used* as services" without needing to be manually configured.
+In reality, the import means that all classes are "available to be *used* as services" without needing to be manually configured.